-The best way to discover the rich history of Knutsford is through one of our guided tours:
+The best way to discover the rich history of Knutsford is through one of our hour-long guided tours:

-Tails and Trails
+Tales and Trails

 Take a guided walk around Knutsford and explore some of its more hidden and/or unusual attractions on a route which leads you gently around the town from Tatton Park gates in the north to the Parish Church in the south.
 Learn something of the people – both great and small – who shaped Knutsford from earlier centuries to the present day.
 And there are the buildings.
 See the good, the bad and the mad: enjoy their history and hear about some of their entertaining, and famous, associations.